 At this point, I reached out to the OB on call to discuss the need for an induction.
 As she wasn’t the doctor I saw in the morning, she could only suggest that I do what I felt best about.
 I knew that if 2 membrane sweeps didn’t put me into labor, baby likely wasn’t ready to come.
 I didn’t want to rush it.
-Besides, I was exhausted, and emotionally worn out with the events of the day.
-So, I called the hospital at around 10pm and cancelled the induction.
+Besides, I was exhausted and emotionally worn out with the events of the day.
+So, I called the hospital at around 10pm and canceled the induction.
 It just didn’t feel like the right decision.
 The next morning, Tuesday, I went into the office to discuss the situation with my regular doctor.

 The doctor stood by the idea that a labor induction was a good idea, and why not?
 I’ve had children before, and my cervix is ripe.
 The induction would very likely go well.
 But, she affirmed that baby looked healthy on the scans and non-stress test, so there wasn’t an emergency.
 She assured me that they would support whatever decision I made, while reminding me that baby looks healthy today, but they can’t guarantee that he will tomorrow.
-In my gut I still felt best about waiting.
+In my gut, I still felt best about waiting.
 We scheduled another non-stress test in the office on Thursday, and I headed home.

 NATURAL BIRTH WITH DOULA: EARLY LABOR